 The trial team, together with the Data Monitoring Committee, defined compliance as taking study medication on ≥50% of the days that they reported pain.
 The per protocol analysis excluded patients not achieving this level of compliance.

 Overall, 78% of parents reported using the drops on all the days they reported pain.
 There was only one child who did not comply at least 50% of the time, and this was the one child in the active drops group (two-group study) who consumed antibiotics.
-When we repeat the analysis without this child, there is stronger evidence of reduced antibiotic use in the active drops group (Table 13).
+When we repeat the analysis without this child, the evidence of reduced antibiotic use in the active drops group remains (Table 13).

 Table 13.
 Sensitivity analysis: Per protocol analysis excluding from the two-group study, one child who did not meet the compliance criterion for the study medication: Antibiotic consumption, by group